 She Cleans Up Nicely: She was beautiful in her plain clothes, and the time spent in the castle shows her in various elegant dresses.
 The ballroom scene takes it Up to Eleven.

-Stockholm Syndrome: Beautifully averted in her relationship with Beast.
+Stockholm Syndrome: Averted in her relationship with Beast.
 At the beginning, when he mistreats her, she is quick to retort and very clearly uncowed by his behaviour.
-It is only when he starts treating her well and continues to do so for what appears to be quite a while that Belle begins to fall for him, and even then she only admits it after he frees her.
+It is only when he starts treating her well and continues to do so for what appears to be quite a while that Belle begins to fall for him, and she only admits it after he frees her.

-Unflinching Walk: Belle in a somewhat comedic example, where she's able to thread her way through town on what appears to be a market day, effortlessly blocking falling water with a hanging sign as she passes under it, all the while reading a book.
+Unflinching Walk: Belle in a comedic example, where she's able to thread her way through town on what appears to be a market day and effortlessly blocks falling water with a hanging sign as she passes under it, all the while reading a book.